 The beautiful goddess of cats, fertility and a protector of evil and misfortune, and the daughter of Ra who was adored by all and everyone carried her talismans.
 She was so revered as in 525 BCE the Persians used the Egyptian devotion to Bastet as they painted images of Bastet on their shield and drove cats in front of their armies and as a result, the Egyptians lost the battle of Pelusiuminstead of offending their gods.
 She was depicted as a cat or a woman with a cat’s head.
 Her myth was used to create the DC character “Catwoman”.

 The god of wisdom, knowledge, and writing.
 He is credited as the inventor of writing and the record-keeper of the gods.
 He is also the patron of libraries and scribes and the Lord of time and Reckoner of years due to his control of time through his powerful divine knowledge of words.
 He is also known to be a benefactor of humanity as he gave them the gift of the written word.
 He also kept records in the Hall of Truth during the Weighing of the heart.
 He is depicted as a man with the head of an ibis holding a writing implement and his wife or daughter was Seshat who was his female counterpart and the goddess of libraries and books.

 Ptah “the God of Memphis”

 The god of the city of Memphis, known also as Ptah-Nun or Ptah-Naunet.
 He is one of the oldest gods in Egyptian mythology, he is even confused with the sun god Ra.
-He is depicted as a mummified man wearing a skull cap and holding a scepter of authority. he is known to be the lord of truth and the patron god of sculptors, craftsmen, builder or any artists of any kind.
+He is depicted as a mummified man wearing a skull cap and holding a scepter of authority. he is known to be the lord of truth and the patron god of sculptors, craftsmen, builders, or any artists of any kind.